Backcasting… almost as easy as saying ABCD

 How can we, as a business, struggling to getting things done for today and maybe even tomorrow, already take into account developments that will take place the day-after-tomorrow?

 The answer is that we have to stop forecasting and start backcasting.

 What is backcasting?

 Backcasting is a term first coined by John Robinson in 1982.
 It is a planning method that starts with defining a desirable future and then works backwards to identify policies and programs that will connect that specified future to the present.

-First we have to be aware of what is happening around our organisation.
-What are the trends and developments that we can see that will impact our organisation?
+First we have to be aware of what is happening around our organization.
+What are the trends and developments that we can see that will impact our organization?
 Even if the technology is not ready yet, it will be in 10 years time!
 So, we imagine a future state and think of who we as a company want to be in that future.
 We define a clear and ambitious goal for that future (call it a vision) to give us direction.

 B. Baseline Assessment

 We now have to define where we stand compared to where we want to be.
 How does our current portfolio look like?
 Which future projects do we have right now?
 What's going well and what's not?
 What is our current business model?
 Which technologies do we need to explore if we want to reach that final state?
 What kind of markets do we need to enter?
 And what should we stop doing?
 Basically, we adopt a strategic portfolio management approach leading to a clear innovation scope.

 Now that we have identified where we are heading and have defined the boundaries of the sandbox we want to play in, we can start ideating.
 This can be done in various ways.
 A good starting point is to tap into the potential of your employees.
 It is proven that most successfull innovations come from your employees, not from the board level!
 If we don't have the knowledge ourselves, we will have to start working with other companies.

 D. Devise a Plan